-The Sulcata Tortoise is the most popular pet tortoise in the world.
+The Sulcata Tortoise is the most popular species of pet tortoise in the world.

-Also known as African Spurred Tortoises they are loved for their unique personalities – many say they behave similar to dogs.
+Also known as African Spurred Tortoises they are loved for their unique personalities – many owners say they behave in a similar way to dogs.

 If you want a tortoise with a fun and courageous personality then look no further.